Terms of Service

 F) Notifications and communications

-The Services may send emails, push notifications, in-app notifications, SMS messages, or integration messages.
+Porosi may send email, push, in-app, SMS or integration messages.
 Delivery is not guaranteed.
-You are responsible for communication preferences, lawful marketing permissions, recipient accuracy, and ensuring messages generated through your workspace are appropriate and lawful.
+You are responsible for recipient details, communication preferences, lawful marketing permissions and the content sent from your workspace.

 G) Automation and AI-assisted features